wp-plugins/responsive-lightbox/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Fix: Gallery images displayed as single images

 = 1.3.3 =
 * New: Triggering lightbox on custom jquery events option
-* Tweak: UI imporovements for WP 3.8
+* Tweak: UI improvements for WP 3.8

 = 1.3.2 =
 * New: German translation, thanks to Andreas Reitberger